phuria/under-query/README.md

 [![license](https://img.shields.io/github/license/phuria/sql-builder.svg?maxAge=2592000?style=flat-square)]()
 [![php](https://img.shields.io/badge/PHP-5.6-blue.svg?maxAge=2592000)]()

-SQL query builder focused on:
+The Phuria SQL Query Builder is focused on:
  + object-oriented inheritance behavior in database's tables
  + possibility of doing everything that can be done in native syntax
  + being lightweight and fast (also in development)